CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

      > The config agent polls Azure for new or updated configurations.

-## Task 3: Validate the source control configuration
+## Task 3: Validate the SourceControlConfiguration

 1. Now, to validate whether the **sourceControlConfiguration** was successfully created and the **compliance** state is Installed, you have to run the command given below.